Dairy is packed with nutritional value

 - Niacin (10 percent): Promotes proper circulation

-Using various straining and mixing techniques, milk and can be made into a variety of products.
-Before milk is bottled, all of the fat is removed (skimmed) and added back at specific levels to make different fat percentage variations of milk.
-No matter which milk fat percentage you choose, they all contain the same essential nutrients including protein, vitamin D and calcium.
+Using various straining and mixing techniques, milk can be made into a variety of products.
+Before milk is bottled, all of the fat is removed (skimmed) and added back at specific levels to make different fat-percentage variations of milk.
+No matter which milk-fat percentage you choose, they all contain the same essential nutrients including protein, vitamin D and calcium.

 - Whole Milk: Whole milk contains 3.5% fat by weight.
 It delivers 8 grams of fat and 150 calories per 8-ounce serving.

-- Two Percent Milk: Two percent milk contains 2% fat by weight.
+- 2 Percent Milk: Two-percent milk contains 2% fat by weight.
 It delivers 5 grams of fat and 120 calories per 8-ounce serving.

-- One Percent Milk: One percent milk contains 1% fat by weight.
+- 1 Percent Milk: One-percent milk contains 1% fat by weight.
 It delivers 2.5 grams of fat and 100 calories per 8-ounce serving.

 - Skim Milk: Skim (0% fat) milk is what is left after all of the milk fat has been “skimmed” off.
 It delivers 0 grams of fat and 80 calories per 8-ounce serving.